Click on a question. Get an answer.

 Arrival days are Tuesday – Friday.
 Saturday delivery available to some areas.

 Two Business Day Service

 Order by 5 pm ET Monday through Wednesday and we can ship your box out the same day.
-You can choose to have it arrive two days later at the earliest (e.g. Monday by 5pm arrives Wednesday at the earliest).
+You can choose to have it arrive two days later at the earliest (e.g. Monday by 5pm arrives by Wednesday).
 If you order a box and select Two Business Day Service Thursday through Sunday, the earliest we usually ship is the following Monday.
 That way we're cool to the food and it doesn't sit alone in a warehouse over the weekend.

 Signature not requiredtop